DonghaoWu/MERN-Doc-V1/README-Folder/USER-API(part2-5)/2-Post-User.md

 `note:`

 - In this model, we use two mongoose built-in methods.
-- One is mongoose.Schema, which will create a Schema instance.
+- One is `mongoose.Schema`, which will create a Schema instance.
-- The other one is mongoose.model('user', UserSchema), takes two arguments, the first one as a collecion name in MongoDB Altas, the second one is Schema instance name.
+- The other one is `mongoose.model('user', UserSchema)`, takes two arguments, the first one as a collecion name in MongoDB Altas, the second one is Schema instance name.

 - In the end of this file, it export a Model.